CannerCMS/docs.canner.io/docs/start-quick-intro.md

 sidebar_label: Introduction
 ---

 CannerCMS make **CMS simple and easy**.
-CannerCMS is a flexible Content Management System lets you create CMS fast and easy with any datasources.
+CannerCMS is a Content Management Framework creates custom CMS fast and easy.

+***CannerCMS is a framework that provides interfaces to standardized UI and data source for companies, companies can write definition schema to define how the structure and architecture in the content management system.***

-Our vision is to create **ONE** CMS framework to solve most usages from any datasources.
+Our vision is to create **ONE** Content Management Framework that helps enterprises to manage and access content.

 Result!
-Save up to 80% of your CMS development time.
+Save up to 90% of your CMS development time.

 ![roi](/docs/assets/start-intro/compare-canner.png)